(12 MIN READ)

 Gartner’s IT Automation predictions include hyperautomation, hybrid infrastructure tools, and cost-overruns for digital transformation.
 Find out more.

 Each year, Gartner, Inc. releases a series of papers explaining the trends that will impact business, IT and technology in the coming years.
-This year’s predictions range from the global (like cyberwarfare) to the more routine (DBMS retirements).
+The 2023 predictions range from the growing rise of AI and the metaverse to sustainable technology and industry cloud platforms.

-In general, most of Gartner’s 2022 predictions involve IT’s role becoming more prominent within the organization as digital business initiatives accelerate.
-So to help IT professionals plan for the coming year, we’ve gone through the latest Gartner research publications and pulled out the predictions most relevant to the IT automation market.
+In general, most of Gartner’s 2023 predictions involved IT’s role becoming more prominent within the organization as digital business initiatives accelerate and mature.
+So to help IT professionals plan for the coming years, we reviewed Gartner’s research publications and pulled out the predictions most relevant to the IT automation market.

-Now, before diving into what exactly Gartner expects for IT automation in 2022, let’s get some context out of the way.
+Now, before diving into what exactly Gartner expected for IT automation in 2023 and what actually happened, let’s get some context out of the way.

-• By 2023, 40% of product and platform teams will use AIOps for automated change risk analysis in DevOps pipelines, reducing unplanned downtime by 20%.
+- By this year, it’s predicted that 40% of product and platform teams will use AIOps for automated change risk analysis in DevOps pipelines, reducing unplanned downtime by 20%.

-Gartner split its 2022 predictions into three themes: customer centricity, geographic independence, and operational resiliency.
-The overarching trend being that digital-first initiatives are accelerating — largely in response to the COVID-19 crisis.
-Due to the crisis, organizations have had to re-envision traditional processes for the virtual realm.
+Gartner split its 2023 predictions into three themes: customer centricity, geographic independence and operational resiliency.
+The overarching trend being that digital-first initiatives are accelerating — largely in response to COVID.
+During the pandemic, organizations re-envisioned traditional processes for the virtual realm.
 Businesses that rely on physical experiences, including amusement parks, sports venues, and museums, are moving toward virtual experiences that provide new business value and additional revenue streams.

 Organizations across industries — from financial services to retail, healthcare to education — are leveraging new tools and technologies to provide new, virtual services.
 The race is now on to improve the customer experience by creating new digital processes that optimize those services.
 Data, artificial intelligence, cloud services, and the internet of things (IoT) will provide a foundation for emerging digital technologies organizations will need to maintain competitive advantage.